Undergraduate Commencement Speaker

 Thank you in advance for your participation.

 Message from Dean of Students: - updated March 11, 2021

 Are you interested in becoming this year’s Undergraduate Commencement Speaker?

 We are now accepting applications from any senior in good academic and conduct standing.
 If you wish to be considered for this role, please complete the online application and include a 5-minute speech.
 Guidelines for the speech can be found below.
 Applications are due by 5:00 pm ET on Thursday, March 25, 2021.

-After reviewing the speeches, the selection committee (comprised of Brandeis students, faculty and staff) will choose approximately ten candidates and place their speeches on our website for voting.
-Voting will take place for members of the senior class from noon on Sunday, April 5th through noon on Wednesday, April 8th.
+After reviewing the speeches, the selection committee (comprised of Brandeis students, faculty and staff) will choose the best speeches and post them here for voting.
+Voting will take place for members of the senior class from Tuesday, April 13 at noon ET through 11:59pm ET on Thursday, April 15.
 The top five candidates will present their speeches to the selection committee in April.
 The winning speech will be recorded and included as part of the virtual Commencement ceremony on May 23, 2021.

-- The audience is not just your class, it includes honorary degree recipients, faculty, staff, parents, friends, relatives, graduate students, your peers, etc. Speaking to your classmates is fine, but too many inside jokes or information might lose the rest of the audience
+- The audience is not just your class, it includes honorary degree recipients, faculty, parents, friends, relatives, graduate students, etc. Speaking to your classmates is fine, but too many ‘inside’ jokes or information might lose the rest of the audience.

-- Punctuation is your friend.
-It helps you breathe and transition within the speech
+- Punctuation is your friend and helps you breathe and transition within the speech.

 - Commencement is a celebration.